Dodgers beat Giants 2-1 in playoff thriller, advance to NLCS

 Betts is only the second batter with three hits in a game against Webb this year, joining San Diego’s Eric Hosmer on April 30.

-The LA right fielder also is the first player in Dodgers history with four hits in a winner-take-all postseason game.
+The right fielder also became the first player in Dodgers history with four hits in a winner-take-all postseason game.

 SCULLY SAYS

-Hall of Fame broadcaster Vin Scully, who retired following the 2016 season after 67 years calling Dodgers games, weighed in on the magnitude of this Game 5 matchup in the clubs’ storied histories.
+Hall of Fame broadcaster Vin Scully, who retired following the 2016 season after 67 years calling Dodgers games, weighed in on the magnitude of this Game 5 matchup in the clubs’ storied history.

 “To my knowledge, tonight’s game between the (at)Dodgers and (at)SFGiants is the most important game in the history of their rivalry.
 With nearly identical records, and so much at stake, I believe this to be the case,” Scully posted on Twitter.
 “Many of you might consider the 1951 game for the NL pennant to be bigger.
 Perhaps, but that was more about the greatest moment with Bobby Thomson’s game-winning home run.”